Event Shape Selection Method in Search of the Chiral Magnetic Effect in Heavy-ion Collisions: Introduction

 A recent study~\cite{AVFD5} has confirmed the similarity in the core components of the CME observables, such as the $\gamma_{112}$ correlator~\cite{CME-9}, the $R_{\Psi_2}(\Delta S)$ correlator~\cite{Magdy:2017yje}, and the signed balance functions~\cite{Tang:2019pbl}.
 In this paper, we focus on the most widely used observable~\cite{CME-9},

 which is averaged over particle pairs and over events.
 The difference between opposite-sign (OS) and same-sign (SS) pairs contains the true charge separation signal,

-where $2a_1^2$ is shorthand for the CME signal, and BG denotes background contributions to be reckoned with.
+where $2a_1^2 \equiv (a_{1,+}^2+a_{1,-}^2)/2-a_{1,+}a_{1,-}$ is shorthand for the CME signal, and BG denotes background contributions to be reckoned with.
 Experiments at RHIC and the LHC, including STAR~\cite{STAR-1,STAR-2,STAR-3,LPV_STAR5,STAR-4,STAR-5,STAR-6,STAR-7,STAR-8,STAR-9}, ALICE~\cite{ALICE-1,ALICE-2,ALICE-3}, and CMS~\cite{CMS-1,CMS-2}, have reported positively finite $\Delta\gamma_{112}$ measurements for various collision systems and beam energies.
 However, the data interpretation is hindered by an incomplete understanding of the background.
 For instance, hitherto, the recent isobar data from STAR~\cite{STAR-7} cannot yield a definite conclusion on the existence of the CME because of the overwhelming background in addition to the multiplicity mismatch between the two isobaric systems.

 The BG term in Eq.~(\ref{eq:dg2}) consists of both flow and nonflow contributions.
-Nonflow correlations are unrelated to the reaction plane, and originate from various sources such as clusters, resonances, jets or di-jets.
+Nonflow correlations are unrelated to the reaction plane and originate from various sources such as clusters, resonances, jets, or di-jets.
 These mechanisms can simultaneously contaminate $\varphi_\alpha$, $\varphi_\beta$, and the estimation of $\Psi_{\rm RP}$, leading to a finite $\Delta\gamma_{112}$ value even in the absence of genuine $a_1$.
 Nonflow effects are more conspicuous in smaller systems with lower multiplicities, like $p$+Au and $d$+Au collisions at $\sqrt{s_{NN}} = 200$ GeV~\cite{STAR-5}.
-For the simulation study presented in this work, we will exclusively employ the true reaction plane to avoid the nonflow contamination.
+For the simulation study presented in this work, we will exclusively employ the true reaction plane to avoid nonflow contamination.
 In practical applications, the reaction plane can be approximated with the event plane defined by spectator nucleons to eliminate nonflow~\cite{STAR-8,STAR-9}.
+As spectators exit the participant zone early in the collision, the influence of most nonflow mechanisms becomes negligible when the spectator plane is used.
+While the momentum conservation effect could potentially impact spectators, deploying two spectator planes symmetrically positioned in rapidity effectively eliminates this effect, as demonstrated in prior flow measurements~\cite{v1_STAR,v1_ALICE}.
+Even with just one spectator plane, the momentum conservation effect can be nullified in observables like $\Delta\gamma_{112}$, as $\gamma^{\rm{OS}}_{112}$ and $\gamma^{\rm{SS}}_{112}$ are affected in the same manner~\cite{STAR-3,STAR-4}.

 The background related to flow can be illustrated through the example of flowing resonances, which undergo decay into particles $\alpha$ and $\beta$~\cite{CME-9}:

 As an example, consider two $\rho$ mesons traveling in opposite directions, but both within the reaction plane.
 In this case, $v_{2}^{\rm res} = 1$.
 If the decay pions are so highly boosted as to follow the exact directions of their parents, there exists no out-of-plane charge separation, yet $\Delta\gamma_{112}$ based on these four pions equals 1.
 The flowing resonance picture can be generalized to a larger portion of, or even the entire, event through the mechanisms of transverse momentum conservation (TMC)~\cite{Pratt2010,Flow_CME} and/or local charge conservation (LCC)~\cite{PrattSorren:2011,LCC-1}.
 Essentially, the flow-related background in $\Delta\gamma_{112}$ can be attributed to the coupling of elliptic flow with other mechanisms, and therefore, should be effectively suppressed by reducing elliptic flow.